 Do you have a hiker in your life?
 Are you at a total loss for what to get them for an upcoming holiday or birthday?
-Well worry no more, I’m here to share the best hiking gifts with you.
+Well, worry no more.
+I’m here to share the best gifts for hikers with you.

 This list of 40 epic gifts for hikers is organized by personality to help you nail that perfect gift.
-I’ve even included a few suggestions for the hiker that seemingly has it all (hint hint, mom and dad!).
+I’ve even included a few suggestions for the hiker that seemingly has it all.

 So let’s dive in and find the perfect gift for that special hiker in your life!

 Great Gifts for Hikers Who Are Beginners

 The number one investment for new hikers should be a quality backpack built for hiking.
 Most beginner hikers use old backpacks made for textbooks instead of a good hiking bag.
 Proper hiking backpacks have frames, hip belts, and chest straps that lighten the load on your back and shoulders.

 There’s no better player in the hiking pack market than Osprey.
 I have both an Osprey day hiking backpack and an overnight backpacking trip pack.
 Getting the Osprey Tempest 20 was the best decision I’ve made regarding hiking, and I can’t recommend it enough.